coreymoore/nexus-accessibility/AI_CONTEXT_RULES.md

 ### 1.1 Critical Features - DO NOT BREAK

-- **Accessibility validation pipeline:** The chain from content script → background service worker → CDP commands → tooltip display
+- **Accessibility validation pipeline:** The chain from content script → background service worker → CDP commands → inspector display
 - **CDP-first approach with fallbacks:** Primary validation through Chrome DevTools Protocol with dom-accessibility-api and aria-query as fallbacks
 - **Library fallback system:** When CDP fails, use dom-accessibility-api and aria-query for validation
 - **Debugger lifecycle:** Attach/detach cycles managed by `DebuggerConnectionManager` with serialized operations
 - **Direct element reference system:** The `useDirectReference` flag and element marking with `data-nexus-element-id`
-- **Tooltip positioning and display:** Absolute positioning calculations relative to viewport
+- **Inspector positioning and display:** Absolute positioning calculations relative to viewport
 - **Cache invalidation:** TTL-based LRU caching with automatic cleanup
 - **Message validation:** All extension messages must pass `MessageValidator.validate()`
-- **Inspector Tooltip Accessibility Isolation:**
+- **Inspector Accessibility Isolation:**
-  When injecting the inspector tooltip into a page, ensure that it does not interfere with the accessibility tree, ARIA attributes, or screen reader experience of the host page.
+  When injecting the inspector into a page, ensure that it does not interfere with the accessibility tree, ARIA attributes, or screen reader experience of the host page.
 - Do not modify, override, or obscure any existing accessibility properties, roles, or labels of page elements.
-- Do not use ARIA live regions, landmark roles, or other global ARIA attributes in the tooltip.
+- Do not use ARIA live regions, landmark roles, or other global ARIA attributes in the inspector.
-- The tooltip must be accessible to screen readers, but should not be announced automatically or interfere with the page's accessibility tree.
-Do not use `aria-hidden="true"` on the tooltip container.
-Instead, ensure the tooltip is only exposed to assistive technology when the user explicitly moves keyboard focus into it (e.g., via tabbing or programmatic focus).
-The tooltip should not capture focus by default and must never override or mask the accessibility of the page.
+- The inspector must be accessible to screen readers, but should not be announced automatically or interfere with the page's accessibility tree.
+Do not use `aria-hidden="true"` on the inspector container.
+Instead, ensure the inspector is only exposed to assistive technology when the user explicitly moves keyboard focus into it (e.g., via tabbing or programmatic focus).
+The inspector should not capture focus by default and must never override or mask the accessibility of the page.
 - Do not capture or redirect keyboard focus away from the user's content unless explicitly required for extension functionality.
-- Tooltip interactions must not block, mask, or alter the accessibility of any underlying page content.
+- Inspector interactions must not block, mask, or alter the accessibility of any underlying page content.
-- Always test the tooltip in pages with complex accessibility structures to ensure no negative impact.
+- Always test the inspector in pages with complex accessibility structures to ensure no negative impact.

 ### 1.2 Data Flow Integrity

-- **Preserve the message flow:** Content → Background → CDP → Content → Tooltip
+- **Preserve the message flow:** Content → Background → CDP → Content → Inspector
 - **Maintain element identification:** Both selector-based (legacy) and direct reference approaches must work
 - **Validation result structures:** Maintain both formats used in the codebase:
   - Core validation: `ComparisonResult` with `match`, `library`, and `fallback` properties